databricks/spark-xml/README.md

 * `compression`: compression codec to use when saving to file.
 Should be the fully qualified name of a class implementing `org.apache.hadoop.io.compress.CompressionCodec` or one of case-insensitive shorten names (`bzip2`, `gzip`, `lz4`, and `snappy`).
 Defaults to no compression when a codec is not specified.
 * `timestampFormat`: Controls the format used to write `TimestampType` format columns.
 The format is specified as described in [DateTimeFormatter](https://docs.oracle.com/javase/8/docs/api/java/time/format/DateTimeFormatter.html).
 Defaults to [ISO_INSTANT](https://docs.oracle.com/javase/8/docs/api/java/time/format/DateTimeFormatter.html#ISO_INSTANT).
-If a custom format is used, it will check if it has a timezone in the pattern.
-If not, it will uses the default spark timezone from `spark.sql.session.timeZone`.
 New in 0.12.0.
+As of 0.16.0, if a custom format pattern is used without a timezone, the default Spark timezone specified by `spark.sql.session.timeZone` will be used.
 * `dateFormat`: Controls the format used to write `DateType` format columns.
 The format is specified as described in [DateTimeFormatter](https://docs.oracle.com/javase/8/docs/api/java/time/format/DateTimeFormatter.html).
 Defaults to [ISO_DATE](https://docs.oracle.com/javase/8/docs/api/java/time/format/DateTimeFormatter.html#ISO_DATE).
 New in 0.12.0.